allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 you are wrong.
 Kotlin would throw you in the deep end.
 In fact, Kotlin’s syntax is far closer to Scala.
 It’s the all-in bet.
-You would have to forget Java and switch the completely different language.
+You would have to forget Java and switch to the completely different language.

 On the contrary, learning Groovy is a pleasant journey.
 Groovy would lead you by the hand.
-Java code is correct Groovy code, so you can start by changing the file extension form `.java` to `.groovy`.
+Java code is correct Groovy code, so you can start by changing the file extension from `.java` to `.groovy`.
 Each time when you learn a new Groovy feature, you can decide.
 Do you like it or do you prefer to stay with the Java way?
 That’s awesome.